 Matthew: Absolutely.
 I think that is what science is.
 It’s an opportunity to study the creation.

-Matthew: Yeah.
-That’s a great question.
-And I think a lot of times, we think about mental disorders or mental illness as more of an adult issue.
-But, the reality is that 50% of chronic mental health conditions are in place by 14 years old.
+Matthew: Yeah, that’s a great question.
+And I think… A lot of times we think about mental disorders or mental illness as more of an adult issue, but the reality is that 50% of chronic mental, uh, health conditions are in place by 14 years old.

-Matthew: Well, I think it’s a really complex answer.
-But to try to simplify it, though, is I think that we all have mental experiences, uh, but not all of us have diabetic experiences.
+Matthew: Well, I think it’s a really complex answer, the, but to try to simplify it though is I think that, uh, we all have mental experiences, uh, but not all of us have diabetic experiences.
 And since we all have mental experiences, we think we understand what other people are experiencing.
-So, if I’m sad, but you have clinical depression, I think I understand what it is to be depressed, because I’m sad.
-Or, if I’m a worrier, I think I understand what it is when you have generalized anxiety disorder, because anxiety and worry seem to be related.
-So, I think we understand that, and I think we think that we can just will ourselves to be better, because we have this kind of pick yourself up by your bootstraps kind of-
+So if I’m sad, but you have clinical depression, I think I understand what it is to be depressed because I’m sad.
+Or I’m a worrier, I think I understand what it is when you have generalized anxiety disorder because anxiety and worry seem to be related.
+So I think we understand that, and I think we think that we can just will ourselves to be better because we have this kind of pick yourself up by your bootstraps kind of-

 Matthew: Other things are we have a tremendous lack of mental health care providers and facilities.
 I was just looking at new-